jnockels-sys/green-coding/README.md

 Are all of these functions necessary?
 Could the website user do without them?

+Videos, with instant play, are particularly intensive?
+Could we cut this, or include a function to only play with user discretion?

 Any extraneous or bloated code?
 Whitespace?
 Even this will impact the Ecograder score.

 ---